Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Four

-I just learned on how to refactor my code to avoid repetitive code while also avoid indexing errors and access long lists by using the for loop. 📈
+I just learned on how to refactor my code to avoid repetitive code while also avoid indexing errors and access long lists by using the for loop. 📈 I also learned how to print a range of numbers and put them in a list.
+Additionally, I learned something more in-depth which is learning how to add a third argument to the range functions and skipped certain numbers along with raising them into a power.